AstroMined/pygithub-mcp-server/docs/adr/007_pydantic_first_architecture.md

         List of issues from GitHub API

     Raises:
-        GitHubError: If the API request fails or validation fails
+        GitHubError: If the API request fails
     """
     try:
+        # No need for parameter validation as Pydantic already validated the input
         client = GitHubClient.get_instance()
         repository = client.get_repo(f"{params.owner}/{params.repo}")

-        # Build kwargs for get_issues from params
+        # Build kwargs for get_issues using fields from the Pydantic model
         kwargs = {}

         # Default to 'open' if state is None